 - 4.1.
-The SPSO became the leaseholder for Bridgeside House in August 2018 on behalf of all three office-holders Children and Young Person's Commissioner Scotland (CYPCS), the Scottish Human Rights Commission (SHRC) and the Scottish Public Services Ombudsman (SPSO).
-In 2022, Bridgeside House will also accommodate the Scottish Biometrics Commissioner (SBC).
-The carbon emission figures contained in this report include the waste and utility figures for all office-holders accommodated in Bridgeside House, and transport figures for SPSO only. - 4.2.
-Since March 2020, the majority of SPSO employees have been working from home due to the Scottish Government lockdown responding to the COVID-19 pandemic.
+The SPSO became the leaseholder for Bridgeside House in August 2018 on behalf of three office-holders - Children and Young Person's Commissioner Scotland (CYPCS), the Scottish Human Rights Commission (SHRC) and the Scottish Public Services Ombudsman (SPSO).
+In 2022, Bridgeside House also began to accommodate the Scottish Biometrics Commissioner (SBC).
+The carbon emission figures contained in this report include the waste and utility figures for all public sector office-holders accommodated in Bridgeside House, and transport figures for SPSO only. - 4.2.
+In 2021-22, the majority of SPSO employees have been working from home due to the Scottish Government lockdown responding to the COVID-19 pandemic.
 There were a minimum number of key workers in Bridgeside House to complete essential work for colleagues that could not be completed from home.
-This has led to a significant reduction in electricity use, transport use and waste emissions for this period in Bridgeside House.
-The SPSO has not calculated
+This has led to a reduction in transport use and waste emissions for this period in Bridgeside House when compared to our baseline year of 2015-16.
+The SPSO has not calculated emissions from home-working, but will include the Carbon Trust's home-working estimate in the 2021-22 SPSO Climate Change Report.

-- emissions from home-working, but will include the Carbon Trust's home-working estimate in the 2020-21 SPSO Climate Change Report. - 4.3.
-In 2020-21, we reduced our office emissions by 20.8 tCO2e from the 2015-16 baseline figure.
-However, this was an increase in tonnes of CO2 emitted since the previous reporting year (2019-20) due to gaining access to accurate meter readings for gas usage and the inclusion of gas emissions from communal areas of Bridgeside House in SPSO reporting.
-The SPSO has put in place actions which is hoped to reduce its gas emissions over the next year. - 4.4.
-We have reduced our office carbon footprint by twenty-eight percent against our 2015-16 baseline, and by forty percent since 2009-10 (85.3 tCO2e).
+- 4.3.
+In 2021-22, we reduced our office emissions by 16 tCO2e from the 2015-16 baseline figure.
+However, this was an increase in tonnes of CO2 emitted since the previous reporting year (2020-21) due to a large increase in electricity emissions from communal areas of Bridgeside House in SPSO reporting.
+The SPSO will be investigating the increase in communal electricity emissions and taking actions to reduce this in the coming year. - We have reduced our office carbon footprint by 4.4. twenty-two percent against our 2015-16 baseline, and by thirty-four percent since 2009-10 (85.3 tCO2e).